-Active camouflage has been a pipe dream for a ton of researchers and top military brass for millennia years.
-The ability to have your soldiers and equipment be able to blend into any environment anywhere on the planet could be there difference between winning and losing a battle.
-During the past ten years the U.S. military has spent billions of dollars in a failed attempt to make a universal camouflage for its troops.
+Active camouflage has been a pipe dream for a ton of researchers and top military brass for thousands of years.
+The ability to have your soldiers and equipment blend into any environment anywhere on the planet could be the difference between winning and losing a battle.
+During the past ten years the U.S. military has spent 5 billion dollars in a failed attempt to make a universal camouflage for its troops.

 Using e-ink display technology like you have in your Kindle or Nook you could change the color of your uniform without using much power and have that color stay even if you lost power.

 A jacket that changes with your environment and the time of day.
 Instead of needing to put cameras all over the jacket you could just use your phone.
 Your phone already knows where you are and knows the time year.
 Your smartphone could connect to your jacket and change the color to match the climate of the area for example.
 If you are in the Sahara during the winter time the outerwear would change to a sandy color and if it is night time it would change to a darker color sandy color.
 If you are in New York City during a summer night the jacket could become a white color to make you visible in traffic or a darker color if you choose not to be seen.

 If you are a soldier you could simply put a small smartphone camera behind you in the back of the collar and one in a button on your front.
 It just needs to approximate the colors of your surroundings to put on your jacket.